 Will It Be a Buy?

-The consensus rating from 29 analysts covering Shopify stock is “buy,” and their composite price target of $2,073.23 is over 38% above current levels.
-Considering that target is the average based on a consensus low of 1,723.35 — well above its current price — and a high of $2,503.62, Shopify’s best days may still be ahead of it, even after impressive gains in 2021.
+The consensus rating from 29 analysts covering Shopify stock is “buy,” and their composite price target is $1,770.36 — a significant downgrade from $2,073.23 in early November but still well above the stock’s current price.
+Shopify’s best days may still be ahead of it.

 Is Shopify Worth the Money?

-Shopify has been a great bet in 2021, but it’s hard to say that a stock trading at over $1,500 is “cheap.”
-However, analysts still have a “buy” rating on the stock, and momentum may keep pushing this stock higher.
-Analysts on average see the stock over 38% higher from here, so there may still be some room left to run.
+Despite the price dip and cautious outlook for 2022, analysts still have a “buy” rating on the stock, and momentum may keep pushing this stock higher.
+Analysts on average see the stock bouncing back in a big way from here, so there may still be plenty of room left to run.

 Share price is just one of the variables you should consider when investing in a specific stock.
 Your financial situation plays a large part in determining whether or not you should invest in stocks at all — let alone invest in a specific stock like Shopify.